The-Instructor/Pi_System_Script/README.md

 3. Follow the directions in the comments of the sys_stats.sh file.

 # Merging Your Changes
-1. Commit your changes to the sys_stats.sh file to your own branch.
+1. Commit your changes to the sys_stats.sh file in your own branch.
-2. Then, create a pull request, so that your Team Leader can approve/decline the changes and merge the changes to their branch.
+2. Then, create a pull request, so that your Team Leader can approve/decline the changes and merge your changes in their branch.

 # Running the Script
 1. The Team Leader should copy the sys_stats.sh file to the Raspberry Pi.